DhyanB/Open-Imaging/README.md

 ### Performance

 This decoder has been frequently benchmarked against Kevin Weiner's decoder, which is well crafted and delivers high performance.
-Recent results indicate that both decoders perform on the same level:
+Historical benchmark results showed similar performance:

 	Benchmark results from GifDecoderOpenImagingTest.benchmark()
         Image files: 33